Venezuelan equine encephalitis virus

-Venezuelan equine encephalitis virus is a mosquito-borne viral pathogen that causes Venezuelan equine encephalitis or encephalomyelitis (VEE).
+Venezuelan equine encephalitis virus is a mosquito-borne viral pathogen which causes Venezuelan equine encephalitis or encephalomyelitis (VEE).
 VEE can affect all equine species, such as horses, donkeys, and zebras.
-After infection, equines may suddenly die or show progressive central nervous system disorders.
+After infection, affected mammals may suddenly die or show progressive central nervous system disorders.
 Humans also can contract this disease.
 Healthy adults who become infected by the virus may experience flu-like symptoms, such as high fevers and headaches.
-People with weakened immune systems and the young and the elderly can become severely ill or die from this disease.
+People with weakened immune systems and the young and the elderly can become severely ill or die from the disease.

-The virus that causes VEE is transmitted primarily by mosquitoes that bite an infected animal and then bite and feed on another animal or human.
+Venezuelan Equine Encephalitis is vector-borne, and the virus that causes VEE is transmitted primarily by Culex mosquitoes, which bite an infected animal and then bite and feed on another animal or human.
 The speed with which the disease spreads depends on the subtype of the VEE virus and the density of mosquito populations.

 Enzootic subtypes of VEE are diseases endemic to certain areas.
 Generally these serotypes do not spread to other localities.
 Enzootic subtypes are associated with the rodent-mosquito transmission cycle.
 These forms of the virus can cause human illness but generally do not affect equine health.

 Epizootic subtypes, on the other hand, can spread rapidly through large populations.
-These forms of the virus are highly pathogenic to equines and can also affect human health.
-Equines, rather than rodents, are the primary animal species that carry and spread the disease.
-Infected equines develop an enormous quantity of virus in their circulatory system.
+These forms of the virus are highly pathogenic to equine populations, and can also affect human health.
+Equine animals, rather than rodents, are the primary species which carry and spread the disease.
+Infected equine animals develop an enormous quantity of virus in their circulatory system.
 When a blood-feeding insect feeds on such animals, it picks up this virus and transmits it to other animals or humans.
-Although other animals, such as cattle, swine, and dogs, can become infected, they generally do not show signs of the disease or contribute to its spread.
+Although other animals — such as cattle, swine, and dogs — can be infected, they are generally asymptomatic, do not show signs of the disease, and do not contribute to its spread.

-The virion is spherical and approximately 70 nm in diameter.
+The VEE virion is spherical, and approximately 70 nm in diameter.
 It has a lipid membrane with glycoprotein surface proteins spread around the outside.
 Surrounding the nuclear material is a nucleocapsid that has an icosahedral symmetry of T = 4, and is approximately 40 nm in diameter.